harbour/core/CONTRIBUTING.md

 10. <a name="trbl-10"></a> Do not alter the directory layout and files in Harbour and 3rd party packages and tools (including C compilers).
-11. <a name="trbl-11"></a> If you are to report a build problem with a Harbour application, all of the above points apply, plus make sure to use `hbmk2` with the `-trace` command-line option and redirect its output to a file (see above how).
+11. <a name="trbl-11"></a> If you are to report a build problem with a Harbour application, all the above points apply, plus make sure to use `hbmk2` with the `-trace` command-line option and redirect its output to a file (see above how).
 Also include your full command-line and any referenced build script in your report.
-    It's good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
+    It is good idea to first remove all manual references to Harbour core components from makefiles and custom environment.
 F.e. it's commom mistake to add C compiler header and/or lib dirs, Harbour core header and/or lib dirs, built-in constants to makefiles or environment.
     No such thing is necessary as all of these are automatically handled by `hbmk2`.
 IOW start simple and don't be overbusy with *fine-tuning* your configuration.
 If you need to, the problem is most probably elsewhere.
-It's also good idea to try with latest Harbour revision or Harbour's mainline branch first.
+It's also good idea to try with the latest Harbour revision or Harbour's mainline branch first.
 12. <a name="trbl-12"></a> If you are to report a problem with Harbour itself, provide self-contained, minimal source code example.
 Do not use